Felipe Ochagavía

-Felipe Ochagavía Eguiguren, (born 9 September 1993) is a Chilean former footballer who played as a goalkeeper.
+Felipe Ochagavía Eguiguren, (born 9 September 1993) is a Chilean former professional footballer who played as a goalkeeper.

 Career

 Youth career

 Ochagavía started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.

 O'Higgins

 Ochagavía won the Apertura 2013-14 with O'Higgins.
 In the tournament, he didn't play in any game.

 In 2014, he won the Supercopa de Chile against Deportes Iquique.
 In that match, he was in the bench as the second goalkeeper.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

 Celta Vigo B (loan)

 In 2015, he had a stint with Celta Vigo B in the Segunda División B.

 Magallanes (loan)

 From 2016 to 2017, he played for Magallanes in the Primera B de Chile.